ajkessel/VoiceCraft_API/README.md

 ### Automatic installation
 #### Linux
-You can use `install_and_run.sh` to install the api and a well as start it later on linux systems (it supports various package managers).
+You can use `install_and_run.sh` to install the api as well as start it later on linux systems (it supports various package managers).

 1. Download the script from Releases
 3. Make the script executable